dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 m.invoke(name, args);
 ```

-When compiler sees the first piece of code it can easily figure out which
+When a compiler sees the first piece of code it can easily figure out which
 `method` implementation this call can reach and what kind of parameters are
 passed through.
-With the second piece of code analysis complexity skyrockets -
+With the second piece of code, analysis complexity skyrockets -
 none of the information is directly available in the source code: to know
-anything about the invocation compiler needs to know a lot about contents of
+anything about the invocation a compiler needs to know a lot about contents of
 `m`, `args` and `name`.

 While it is not impossible to built static analysis which is capable to see
-through the reflective access - in practice such analyses are complicated, slow
+through reflective access - in practice such analyses are complicated, slow
 and suffer from precision issues on real world code.

-AOT compilation and reflection is pulling into opposite directions: AOT compiler
+AOT compilation and reflection is pulling into opposite directions: the AOT
-wants to know which parts of the program are accessed and how, while reflection
+compiler wants to know which parts of the program are accessed and how, while
-obscures this information and provides developer with indirect access to the
+reflection obscures this information and provides developer with indirect
-whole program.
-When trying to resolve this conflict you can choose between three
+access to the whole program.
+When trying to resolve this conflict you can choose
-options:
+between three options:

 - The first option is to **make reflection system _just work_ even after AOT
   compilation**.
 This means retaining all information (and code) which can be
   indirectly accessed via reflection.
 In practice this means retaining _most_ of
   the original program - because most uses of reflection are notoriously hard to
   analyze statically.
-- The second option is to **allow AOT-compiler to ignore reflection uses it
+- The second option is to **allow an AOT-compiler to ignore reflection uses it
   can't analyze** and providing developer with a way to feed additional
   information about reflective uses into the compiler.
 If developer forgets (or
   feeds incomplete or incorrect information) reflective code _might_ break after
-  compilation if compiler decides to remove part of the program which it deems
+  compilation if the compiler decides to remove part of the program which it
-  unreachable.
+  deems unreachable.
 - The third option is to capitulate and **disable reflection APIs in AOT
   compiled code**.